10 Best Banks in North Carolina

 Savings Accounts

-For savings, the Truist One Savings account pairs well with its checking counterpart.
-This basic savings account requires a $50 minimum deposit, and a $5 monthly fee that can be waived with a $300 daily balance or by linking it to a Truist checking account.
+The Truist One Savings account pairs well with its checking counterpart.
+This basic savings account requires a $50 minimum deposit and a $5 monthly fee that can be waived with a $300 daily balance or linking it to a Truist checking account.
 The One savings account has a minimal 0.01% APY, so it’s not ideal if you’re looking to earn substantial interest.

 In addition, Truist offers a CD, money market account, a debit card, multiple credit cards, personal loans, loans for home equity, auto, boat, or RV, mortgages, personal investing, financial planning, and various types of insurance, including home, auto, and pet.